TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   State of the Union

 *   President Trump Job ApprovalGallup
+    *   Approve37
+    *   Disapprove57Disapprove +20
+*   President Trump Job ApprovalRasmussen Reports
-    *   Approve38
+    *   Approve42
-    *   Disapprove57Disapprove +19
+    *   Disapprove57Disapprove +15
+*   Direction of CountryRasmussen Reports
+    *   Right Direction29
+    *   Wrong Track65Wrong Track +36
 *   President Trump Job ApprovalCNN
     *   Approve37
     *   Disapprove56Disapprove +19
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve45
-    *   Disapprove54Disapprove +9
-*   Alabama Senate Special Election - Moore vs. JonesOpinion Savvy
-    *   Moore50
-    *   Jones45Moore +5

 More Latest Polls In The News

-*   Schumer: GOP Using "Fake Numbers" For Tax Plan, Completely Focused On Wealthy And Powerful
+*   President Trump on Las Vegas Shooting: "An Act Of Pure Evil".
+Announces Visit On Wednesday
 *   Chris Wallace vs. Mick Mulvaney On Tax Cuts: "There Is No Evidence They Pay For Themselves"
 *   Sanders: "We Have A Right To Be Suspect" Race Is Part Of Trump's Treatment Of Puerto Rico
+*   Schumer: GOP Using "Fake Numbers" For Tax Plan, Completely Focused On Wealthy And Powerful
 *   Maher On Free Speech: Doesn't Take Courage To Punch Nazis, No One Being Thrown In Ovens
-*   David Brooks: If You Want To Hold Off Steve Bannon You Actually Have To Have An Argument

 *   Politics
 *   Policy